-Paulene replied to me the following: "This is an old recipe handed down through three generations of my New Zealand family (not sure how old - perhaps even longer than that).
+Paulene shared the following about this recipe’s history: "This is an old recipe handed down through three generations of my New Zealand family (not sure how old - perhaps even longer than that).
 I remember my mother making several of these puddings, always in November, and they would be wrapped in calico fabric and hung from hooks on the kitchen ceiling, the hooks having been put there specifically for that purpose.
 By Christmas, several would have been gifted to family and friends, but there was always one for us on Christmas Day and another for New Year, each brimming with threepenny and sixpenny pieces, and if we were really lucky, maybe the odd shilling.
 Fortified with extra heated brandy poured over and lit for the dramatic effect, and dollops of custard and cream, this pudding, for me, is the taste of Christmas.
 I continue to make it every year, a tradition integral to Christmas for me."

 Realising how authentically (very) old-fashioned this Christmas Pudding recipe is, I decided to push my luck.
 I asked Paulene if I could share it with our Indagare community, which, in her usual generous attitude, she was more than happy about doing (recipe below).

 Before we launch into this sumptuous recipe, it might be interesting to share a brief history Christmas Pudding, because today's pudding is not what it was initially like!

 Did you know that Christmas pudding originated as a 14th-century porridge called 'frumenty' that was made of beef and mutton with raisins, currants, prunes, wines and spices?
 As you can imagine, the consistency was more like soup.